yiluny/BunningsCodeChallenge/README.md

 ## Steps to run the solution

-- Open the CodeSkill.sln file in visual studio.
+- Open the CodingSkills.sln file in visual studio.
 - Build the solution
 - Run by clicking on "IIS Express" button
 - Click on "Generate Result CSV" button